psevestre/openid-fapi/Financial_API_WD_002.md

 * There is no way that the client can find out whether the resource access was granted for the Bearer token or holder of key token.
   The two differs in the risk profile and the client may want to differentiate them.
-  To support it, the resouce shall not accept a Bearer token if it is supporting MTLS token with Bearer authorization header.
+  To support it, the resource shall not accept a Bearer token if it is supporting MTLS token with Bearer authorization header.

 ## 9. Privacy Considerations

-* If the client is to be user per user, the client certificate will provide the means for the web sites that belongs to different administrative domains to collude and collate the user's access.
+* If the client is to be user per user, the client certificate will provide the means for the websites that belongs to different administrative domains to collude and collate the user's access.
-  For this reason, public clients that resides on a user's terminal should avoid [MTLS] and use [TOKB] instead.
+  For this reason, public clients that reside on a user's terminal should avoid [MTLS] and use [TOKB] instead.

 ## 10. Acknowledgement